nosugarsociety/nosugarsociety/README.md

 ### Hi there, I am <a href="https://jusang.online/" target="_blank">Jusang!</a> 👋

-😀&nbsp;&nbsp;Creative and self-motivated software engineer has been building and improving products for 5 years with React, Javascript,  jQuery, HTML5, CSS.
+😀&nbsp;&nbsp; Creative and self-motivated software engineer building and improving products for 5 years with React, Javascript, jQuery, HTML5, CSS.

 ---